bhaskergour/RetailDiscount/README.md

 2) Spring boot 3.1.0

-# How to install and setup
+# How to install and build

 Method 1: Using Maven